 These Jilfan horses are unusual.
 You have to meet them to fully appreciate just how much.
 They are conscious beings, intelligent, thoughtful, caring.
 Their empathy is very strong.

 East West welcomes visitors - you may come meet them for yourself and experience their unique empathy.
 Whether you are able to travel to East West and meet them in person, or must participate from a distance, you can be part of their journey, part of the circle of life and new births and the return of a precious bloodline.

 Pregnancy lasts eleven months.
 A young horse must mature for several years before being bred.
-This will be long process, saving this bloodline, and must begin immediately.
+This will be long process, saving this bloodline.
 It will take a village to complete the task.
 You can be part of the Jilfan Sitam village.
 You can watch the mares bloom, foals be born, help with the naming, and follow their growth to adults.